Elgg/elgg-scripts/readme.txt

 Elgg Build script

-Builds packages from the current SVN
+Builds packages from the current git.

 See ./build.sh for usage.